h74zhou/StickFigure-Mobile/README.md

 ### Bonus Feature

 The third menu bar item is the "SWITCH RAGDOLL" button.
 This switches the human ragdoll to a "dog" ragdoll (and vice versa).
-This ragdoll was meant to fulfill the "multiple ragdolls" requirement for this assignment.
 The dog has 5 body parts: head, torso, front leg, back leg and tail.
 The head, legs and tail can be rotated.
 The torso can be dragged and translated.
 The tail can also be scaled.

 ![Alt text](/dogFigureSS.png?raw=true "dog figure screenshot")